[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 Code interpreter aggregating data retrieved from file knowledge

-Result of requesting "aggregate the KPI in knowledge" without attachment.
-The agent showed "retrieve data from knowledge, aggregate with Python," and returned ARR/NRR/OPM averages and YoY by company and year matching the acceptance criteria
+Result of requesting "aggregate the KPI from knowledge" without any attachment.
+The agent indicated "retrieve data from knowledge and aggregate with Python," and returned ARR, NRR, OPM averages and YoY by company and year matching the pass criteria

-From the perspective of having an analysis agent permanently hold data, file knowledge becomes the easiest option.
+From the perspective of giving an agent data permanently for analysis, file knowledge is the most straightforward option.

-5.5 Notes on Route B (Scope of Official Support)
+5.5 Caveats for Route B (Scope of Official Support)

-Route B is easy, but there are important prerequisites to understand.
+Route B is convenient, but there are important prerequisites to understand.

-As stated in Section 2, the official documentation lists chat attachment and SharePoint Documents library as the two supported structured data inputs for the code interpreter.
+As noted in Section 2, the official documentation lists chat attachment and the SharePoint Documents library as the two supported structured data inputs for the code interpreter.

-The fact that file knowledge worked is a result from my environment's actual hardware testing and is not an officially guaranteed method.
+The fact that it worked with file knowledge is a hands-on result from my environment and is not an officially guaranteed method.

-For production use where reliability is required, consider Route C (SharePoint + Work IQ) in the next section.
+For production use where reliability is critical, consider Route C (SharePoint + Work IQ) in the next section.

-In my environment, knowledge search returned the Excel content as text, and the code interpreter took that in as data within the code to aggregate.
+In my environment, the knowledge search returned the Excel content as text, and the code interpreter ingested that as data within the code for aggregation.

-For small tables like this one, all rows fit, but with large datasets, knowledge search may only return a portion, risking missed data.
+For a small table like this one, all rows fit, but with a large number of rows, the knowledge search might only return a portion, risking missed data.

-For large data or when you need to ensure all rows are aggregated, Route C is the solid choice.
+For large data or cases where you need to reliably aggregate all records, Route C is the more solid choice.

-File uploads are static—updating the source file is not automatically reflected.
-You need to re-upload manually.
+File uploads are static—updating the original file is not automatically reflected; you need to re-upload it manually.

 In the upload files method, files are static.
 So, if the file is updated, those updates aren't reflected in the uploaded version unless manually updated.